Select Page

 Of course, if you’ve been a blues musician for awhile or have been playing any music for a while you already understand this.
 If not, this is the place to begin to learn.
 A great blues song is about the groove, people playing together, and working within a certain framework that fits that particular blues song or style.
 There is a right way and a wrong way but it takes a long time to realize what that is.

 Not that you can’t stretch out and push the limits of that framework.
 You definitely can.
 That’s part of what makes playing blues so much fun.
-You can take it in many different directions as long as you still respect the style you are playing in and your band mates can follow you where ever you go.
+You can take it in many different directions as long as you still respect the style you are playing and your band mates can follow you where ever you go.

 And learning to play together is a key aspect of the blues.
 It is very simple music sometimes.
 And you may be required to play very simple parts.
 But when you put everyone’s simple parts together you’ve got something not so simple… and very special.
 That’s what all the great blues bands did whether you’re talking about Muddy Water’s great bands of the 50’s or a great West Coast Jump band of today like Rod Piazza and The Mighty Flyers.